The Best Vitamins and Supplements for a Healthy Heart

 Manage Stress.

 Chronic stress is a significant risk factor for heart disease.
-Activities such as mindfulness, meditation, yoga, deep breathing, or simply nature exposure are known to decrease cortisol levels, maintain blood pressure in check, and promote emotional health.
+Activities such as mindfulness, meditation, yoga, deep breathing, or simply nature exposure are known to decrease cortisol levels, keeping blood pressure in check, and promoting emotional health.

 Get Quality Sleep.

 Getting 7–8 hours of sleep every night is essential.
 Poor sleep increases blood pressure, raises inflammation, and interferes with heart rate variability.
-Regular sleep schedule and relaxing prebedtime routine can make a substantial difference.
+A regular sleep schedule and relaxing pre-bedtime routine can make a substantial difference.

 Avoid Smoking And Reduce Alcohol.